 This often gets him trouble, but often he's right.

-Trump supporters, I suspect (and I suspect Ed suspects), would get even more fired up about voting if another woman, more liberal than Clinton, is on the ticket.
+Trump supporters, I suspect (and I suspect Ed suspects), get even more fired up about voting if another woman, more liberal than Clinton, is on the ticket.

 Yet if he's right on this, he's right at the risk of handing Trump another card to play in the ongoing game of asking voters to bet against Clinton's "bad judgment."